De Anza College Massage Therapy Program vs. Private Massage Schools

 It does not take long to get your career started with massage.
 Usually, people work as a therapist while they continue their education.
 You can get started in 6 months to a year depending on the number of hours your state requires and the amount of time and money you can spend on classes.

 In 1998 when I had first had my massage business, there was no requirement for state certification.
 To work in Palo Alto with a city license only required 150 hours.
 I had been able to start working after only three months of massage school while I continued to take more advanced massage courses.

 The massage school hired me right after completing my first 3-month certification.
 Body Therapy Center offered massage services as well as training at the time.
 I also got a job at Watercourse Way in Palo Alto, a beautiful spa and therapy center so between the two jobs I was doing 20 to 30 massages per week.
 Within a year I had opened my own office.
 I rented space in a building with two other massage therapists and had a full-time practice.
 I advertised in the newspaper back then and joined the chamber of commerce.
 The rest was word of mouth referrals from clients.
 It seemed to take no time at all to build a practice.

 Use Caution When Increasing Work Hours

 I was working full time doing Swedish massage right out of school which is done with mostly hands in long smooth strokes.
 I would wake up with numb hands every morning from the swelling from overuse.
 Even with stretching and icing my hands every day I had trouble with injuries.
-Once I learned some sports massage techniques this subsided.
-But all the great techniques in the world can’t help you avoid overuse injuries if you begin with too many hours to quickly.
+Once I learned some sports massage techniques, this subsided.
+But all the great methods in the world can’t help you avoid overuse injuries if you begin with too many hours to quickly.
 It is better to ease into massage and make sure you learn proper body mechanics and vary your technique throughout the hour to two-hour massage during your 4 to 8 hours of work per day.